Man charged with shooting in Fernwood

 Kermit Storey, 42, faces one felony count of aggravated battery, according to Chicago Police.

-A 36-year-old man was in an argument at 2:43 a.m. in the 10100 block of South Wallace when another male pulled out a handgun and shot him in the right leg, police said at the time.
+A 36-year-old man was in an argument at 2:43 a.m. in the 10100 block of South Wallace when Storey pulled out a handgun and shot him in the right leg, police said.

-The victim was taken to University of Chicago Medical Center, where his condition was stabilized, police said.
+The man who was shot was taken to University of Chicago Medical Center, where his condition was stabilized, police said.

-Storey was arrested that same night, at the same location as the shooting after he was identified by a witness, police said.
-He was scheduled to appear in bond court on Tuesday.
+Storey was arrested that night in the same block as where the shooting occurred after he was identified by a witness, police said.

+His bail was set at $100,000 at a court appearance Tuesday, according to Cook County sheriff’s office records.
+He was scheduled back in court next Monday.